-I grew up in Livingston, Alabama and have lived in the Tuscaloosa area most of my adult life.
+I grew up in Livingston, Alabama, and have lived in the Tuscaloosa area most of my adult life.
 I’ve always worked in the warehousing industry and spend most of my days on a forklift.

-Two years ago I was at work and my right knee swelled up out of the blue.
-It was so bad that I could not walk and my family had to pick me up from work and took me straight to the local ER.
+Two years ago, I was at work and my right knee swelled up out of the blue.
+It was so bad that I could not walk and my family had to pick me up from work and take me straight to the local ER.
 The ER staff evaluated my knee and prescribed some medication.
 Eventually, my knee improved with time.
-I continued to work; however, my job became more difficult due to the positioning of my knee driving the forklift during my shift.
+I continued to work; however, my job became more difficult due to the positioning of my knee while driving the forklift during my shift.

 Finally, I decided to see a local doctor in Tuscaloosa.
 We tried a variety of options – ibuprofen, cortisone injections, gel injections – but nothing helped the ache and pain.